 Joshua L. Ray

-Josh is a US-qualified lawyer who defends companies and individuals in complex investigations, prosecutions and regulatory actions.
+Josh is an English solicitor and US-qualified lawyer who defends companies and individuals in complex investigations, prosecutions and regulatory actions.
 His work focuses on multi-jurisdictional matters involving fraud, bribery, money laundering and market manipulation, and he leads Rahman Ravelli’s US-facing business crime practice group.
+With Aziz Rahman, he is co-author of a forthcoming book, White Collar Criminal Prosecutions in the US and UK: A Comparative Guide for Practitioners, scheduled to be published by the Judicial Division of the American Bar Association in 2021.

 He helps clients navigate through proceedings brought by British and American regulators, including the UK’s Serious Fraud Office (SFO) and Financial Crime Authority (FCA) and the US’ Department of Justice (DOJ), Securities and Exchange Commission (SEC) and Commodity Futures Trading Commission (CFTC).
 Josh also has expertise in investigations brought by the World Bank and other multilateral development banks (MDBs).